zowe/zlux-app-server/README.md

 On the other hand, if you are running ZSS and the zLUX App Server on the same host, *build.sh* and *build.bat* execute *deploy* and therefore this task was accomplished in step #4.

 However, if you need to change the server configuration files or want to add more Apps to be included at startup, you'll need to update the deploy content to reflect this.
 Simply running deploy.bat or deploy.sh will accomplish this, but files such as zluxserver.json are only read at startup, so a reload of the zLUX App Server & ZSS would be required.

+### 5. Build ZSS
+TODO: Link to a README or document from https://github.com/zowe/zss

 ### 6. Run the server
 At this point, all server files have been configured and Apps built, so ZSS and the App server are ready to run.